companje/companje.nl/pages/sanyo.md

 # Gradient TimeBandit font
 The effect of the colorful font in TimeBandit on the Sanyo MBC-550/555 can be achieved by introducing 2 colors. color1 for the top 3 lines, color2 for the bottom 4 lines an a checkboard pattern mixing color1 and color2.
 The checkboard pattern is created using a XOR.

+NB.
+Since the font is 12x12 instead of 16x12 (or 16x16) things are so much more difficult.
+The sprites are all on the grid (72 or 80 cols by 50 rows), the font however, is not on the grid.
+It uses 12 bits instead of 16.
+Once could say: 2 chars form always one sprite of (24x12) or (24x16).
+This would be a lot faster in rendering but less flexible.
+The current solution below can draw a bitmap (including a char) anywhere on the screen.
+It's rather slow but not slower than the original game I think.

 * [app.asm](https://github.com/companje/Sanyo-MBC-550-555-experiments/blob/main/TimeBanditFont/app.asm)
 * [functions.asm](https://github.com/companje/Sanyo-MBC-550-555-experiments/blob/main/TimeBanditFont/functions.asm)